 On this evidence it seems clear that queen Cleopatra VII was of Egyptian and Greek nationality.
 And so what should a modern movie Cleopatra look like, if indeed Hollywood were to caste ethnically in a new production?
-Perhaps Greek beauty Tonia Sotiropoulou, who stars in the latest James Bond movie, Skyfall; or maybe a multi-racial actress such as Kristin Kruek (who is of Dutch, Chinese and Jamaican ethnicity); or even Jessica Alba (of Mexican and European descent).
+Perhaps Greek beauty Tonia Sotiropoulou, who starred opposite Daniel Craig in the James Bond movie, Skyfall; or maybe a multi-racial actress such as Kristin Kruek (who is of Dutch, Chinese and Jamaican ethnicity); or even Jessica Alba (of Mexican and European descent).

-ETHNIC RECONSTRUCTION: Egyptologist Sally Ann Ashton's 3-D reconstruction of queen Cleopatra VII's head suggests a light-skinned monarch of mixed ethnicity, complete with African-style cornrowed hair.
-Image by Foundry Studios.
+WAS CLEOPATRA BLACK, WHITE, GREEK, EGYPTIAN?
+Egyptologist Sally Ann Ashton's 3-D reconstruction of the queen's head suggests a light-skinned monarch of mixed ethnicity, complete with African-style cornrowed hair.
+Images by Foundry Studios.

 The number of people worldwide who Google the question, “Was Cleopatra white?” each month.